konsept619/konsept619/README.md

 ## About me
 * I'm passionate about open software, cybersecurity, networking and system control. <br>
-* Currently pursuing my Bachelor degree in Automatic Control and Robotics.
+* Bachelor's degree in Automatic Control and Robotics.
+* DevOps in cloud team
 * Linux user
 * Big fan of scripting and Vim
 <details>